xaionaro/destiny-obsidian/Research/Book Notes/Scars of War, Wounds of Peace- The Israeli-Arab Tragedy.md

 Highlight(orange) - Page 214 · Location 4269

 As it turned out, the Johannesburg speech was not an isolated incident where Arafat simply got carried away.
 He uttered similar notions on other occasions.
 One such was a speech in Gaza’s al-Azhar University on the day celebrating the ascension of the Prophet to heaven, where he spoke again of Hudaybiyya as a ‘despised peace’.
 On another occasion, a meeting with an Arab audience in Stockholm as quoted by Yedidia Atlas from the Norwegian newspaper Dagen, Arafat presented the right of return and the demographic weapon as his way to subvert the spirit of the Oslo accords: ‘We of the PLO will now concentrate all our efforts on splitting Israel psychologically into two camps. … We will make life unbearable for the Jews by psychological warfare and population explosion.’
 1 This was to be Arafat’s mode of behaviour throughout the Oslo years.
 His was always the language of battle and Jihad.
 ‘We stand by our oath to pursue the battle,’ he promised in his speech at al-Azhar, where he also embraced the memory of Izzedin al-Qassam, the icon of Hamas’s struggle against the ‘Zionist entity’.
 He would never convey a clear message of peace and reconciliation to the Israeli public.
 A born master of double talk, he always preferred the language of ambiguities.
 Throughout his life as a terrorist and guerrilla leader, Arafat avoided an open confrontation with his rivals in the movement.
 He preferred to co-opt them.
 Holding the national movement together at all costs, shunning clear-cut divisive decisions, forever looking for leadership through consensus even when this meant not curbing the terrorist activities of those he had pledged to discipline in the Oslo accords–such was his disastrous and eventually self-defeating way of government throughout.
 An autocrat with no interest whatever in a modicum of good government or in policies of welfare and economic development, he was unable to create the necessary popular, democratic legitimacy for cracking down on Hamas.

-Highlight(orange) - Page 215 · Location 4289

-A few days before he was gunned down, on 28 September 1995, Oslo II, an agreement practically ending Israel’s coercive control over the Palestinians, was signed in Washington.

 Highlight(pink) - Page 216 · Location 4302